-- Read the Swinburne Professional Experience Handbook. - Familiarise yourself with the AITSL standards assessed in the Professional Experience Report. - PSTs Develop and maintain a neat and organised professional experience folder - PST's may choose to maintain an attendance diary (PSTs are to complete a minimum of 7.5 hours per day excluding breaks).
+- Read the Swinburne Professional Experience Handbook. - Familiarise yourself with the Australian Professional Standards for Teachers (APST) in the Professional Experience Report. - PSTs Develop and maintain a neat and organised professional experience folder - PST's may choose to maintain an attendance diary